lucky-dube/projects/README.md

 # Projects

-This repository contains write-ups, data, and code used to analyse data of projects carried out while undertaking post graduate studies in economics.
+This repository contains write-ups, data, and code used to analyse data of projects carried out while undertaking postgraduate studies in economics.

 Key information: